Georges Biassou: St. Augustine

 The diocese of St. Augustine, Florida.

 In 1795, the Black Auxiliaries left Santo Domingo and headed to Cuba.
 However, Cuban officials feared that their presence would provoke slave movements in Cuba.
 Thus, the Black Auxiliaries were prohibited from entering.
 Instead, they sailed to St. Augustine, the capital of East Florida, which was also under Spanish control.
 St. Augustine had already enforced racial equality laws in 1792, thus providing refuge for emancipated slaves, and even former planters.

-Upon arrival, St. Augustine's Governor, Juan Nepomuceno de Quesada y Barnuevo, provided two nights worth of dinner for Georges and his Haitian followers, who he considered family.
-Georges changed his name to "Jorge" and was hereafter a free Spanish general.
-He was appointed leader of the Black Militia of St. Augustine, which he commanded from Fort Matanzas.
+Upon Biassou's arrival, St. Augustine's governor, Juan Nepomuceno de Quesada y Barnuevo, provided two nights worth of dinner for him and his Haitian followers, who he considered family.
+Biassou changed his name to "Jorge" and was hereafter a free Spanish general.
+He was appointed leader of the Black militia of St. Augustine, which he commanded from Fort Matanzas.

 Salcedo House, St. Augustine.
 Pictured in 2018.

 Although Biassou was largely perceived as a hero, the violence he caused in his pursuit of freedom was no secret.
 Considering this, colonists and administrators in Florida feared Biassou, worrying that he might encourage a slave revolt in Florida too.
 They were especially weary as there had been two slave uprising conspiracies in Pointe Coupée, Louisiana, which is relatively proximal to Florida.
 Despite this, Governor Quesada made an effort to maintain Biassou's image as a loyal soldier, rather than a rebel.
 Biassou wore gold-trimmed clothing and carried both a silver sabre and an ivory dagger.